RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 B.	Authorization
 C.	Nonrepudiation
 D.	Regression
-Answer: B
+Answer: A

 ### Question # 96 - Which one of the following cloud service categories places the most security responsibility with the cloud service provider?
 A.	SaaS
 B.	PaaS
 C. FaaS
 D. IaaS
-Answer: B
+Answer: A

 ### Question # 97 - .
 Alice and Bob are using a symmetric encryption algorithm to exchange sensitive information.
 How many total encryption keys are necessary for this communication?
 A.	1
 B. 2
 C. 3
 D. 4
-Answer: B
+Answer: A

 ### Question # 98 -	Mike and Renee would like to use an asymmetric cryptosystem to communicate with each other.
 They are located in different parts of the country but have exchanged encryption keys by using digital certificates signed by a mutually trusted certificate authority.
 When Mike receives Renee’s digital certificate, what key does he use to verify the authenticity of the certificate?
 A.	Renee’s public key
 B.	Renee’s private key
 C.	CA’s public key
 D.	CA’s private key
-Answer: B
+Answer: c

 ### Question # 99 -	What computing technology, if fully developed, has the potential to undermine the security of modern encryption algorithms?
 A.	Confidential computing
 B.	Ephemeral computing
 C.	Quantum computing
 D.	Parallel computing
-Answer: B
+Answer: C

 ### Question # 100 -	What is usually considered the difference between business continuity (BC) efforts and disaster recovery (DR) efforts?
 A.	BC involves a recovery time objective (RTO), and DR involves a recovery point objective (RPO).
 B.	BC is for events caused by humans (like arson or theft), whereas DR is for natural disasters.
 C.	BC is about maintaining critical functions during a disruption of normal operations, and DR is about recovering to normal operations after a disruption.
 D.	BC involves protecting human assets (personnel, staff, users), whereas DR is about protecting property (assets, data).
-Answer: B
+Answer: C

 ### Chapter 1: Domain 1: Cloud Concepts, Architecture, and Design